-Courses taught that contribute to your program CourseSemester & year ^a MajorGenEdDistributionCourseSemester & year ^a only ^b designator ^c Service ^d requirement ^e attribution DEI attribute ^f
+Courses taught that contribute to your program Course Semester & year ^a Major only ^b GenEd designator ^c Service ^d Distribution requirement ^e DEI attribute ^f

-^a List all semesters & years taught.

-- ^b Indicate with an X if the course is only open to students in the major. - ^c If a General Education course, identify the designator. - ^d List those programs outside your program that require the course as part of their curriculum. - ^e List those programs outside your program for which the course fulfills a distribution requirement. - ^f Indicate with an X if the course has the DEI attribute. - F. In Appendix E of your Self-Study Report, use the chart below to identify all courses taught by your department's faculty since your last Self-Study Report that are not requirements or electives for your program(s) (i.e., courses that are only General Education courses or requirements for another program).
+- ^a List all semesters & years taught. - b Indicate with an X if the course is only open to students in the major. - ^c If a General Education course, identify the designator. - d List those programs outside your program that require the course as part of their curriculum. - ^e List those programs outside your program for which the course fulfills a distribution requirement. - f Indicate with an X if the course has the DEI attribute. - F. In Appendix E of your Self-Study Report, use the chart below to identify all courses taught by your department's faculty since your last Self-Study Report that are not requirements or electives for your program(s) (i.e., courses that are only General Education courses or requirements for another program).

-Extra-departmental courses taught by departmental faculty Course Semester & year ^a GenEd course ^b Service ^c attril
+Extra-departmental courses taught by departmental faculty Course Semester & year ^a GenEd course ^b Service ^c attribu

-^a List all semesters & years taught.

-^b Include WAYS and General Education designator courses (identify the designator).

-- ^c List those programs outside your program that require the course as part of their curriculum. - ^d Indicate with an X if the course has the DEI attribute.
+- ^a List all semesters & years taught. - ^b Include WAYS and General Education designator courses (identify the designator). - ^c List those programs outside your program that require the course as part of their curriculum. - d Indicate with an X if the course has the DEI attribute.